aurimas-racas-zocdoc/stat_rethinking_2026/README.md

 Prerequisite is at least one course in basic statistics and some experience with scripting in a language like R or Python.

+# How to Enroll

+Just show up at the lecture of your choice.
+If you complete all the homework for either section, you can have course credit.

 # Lectures

 There will be 10 weeks of instruction.
 The lectures will be in person, 2nd floor lecture hall MPI-EVA.
 I will teach separate "beginner" and "experienced" sections.